camunda/camunda-docs-manual/content/reference/dmn11/decision-table/hit-policy.md

 See the following example:
 {{< img src="../img/hit-policy-any.png" title="Hit Policy Any" class="no-lightbox" >}}
-There is a decision table for the leave application.
-If the applier has no vacation days left or he is currently in the probation period, the application will be refused.
+This is a decision table for the leave application.
+If the applier has no vacation days left or is currently in the probation period, the application will be refused.
 Otherwise the application is applied.

 ## First Hit Policy